Award-Winning Journalist, Author, Media Personality and Human Rights Champion

 Alexandra Pascalidou is a multiple award-winning media personality and human rights champion.
-Over the years, she has worked as a journalist, TV- and Radio-presenter and producer, playwright, actress, speaker, moderator, board member etc. Human dignity and diversity is always at the core of her struggles.
+Over the years, she has worked as a journalist, TV- and Radio presenter, producer, playwright, actress, speaker, moderator, and more.
+Human dignity and diversity is always at the core of her struggles.

 Alexandra has gained wide recognition for her outstanding qualities as an engaging, motivating and thought provoking speaker.
-She recently received the “Speaker of the Year”-Award.
-Her experience ranges from keynote speeches at the European Council and European Commission, to speeches marking Sweden’s National Day and Christmas Eve for Swedish National TV, SVT, to lecturing tours for the Nordic Council of Minister, Spotify, Skanska, universities and international conferences from Iceland to Greenland and the Netherlands.
+She recently received the “Speaker of the Year” award.
+Her experience ranges from giving keynote speeches at the European Council and the European Commission and speeches marking Sweden’s National Day and Christmas Eve for Swedish National TV, to lecturing tours for the Nordic Council of Minister, Spotify, Skanska, universities and international conferences from Iceland, Greenland and the Netherlands.

 Alexandra has published several critically acclaimed books in which she gives a voice to those who are rarely heard.

 The Mothers (Mammorna)

 All mothers throughout history – from Mother Earth to the Virgin Mary and Mother Svea – have had one thing in common: they have rarely been given the chance to speak.
 Until now.

 In this book Alexandra has given a voice to the voiceless and invisible mothers by letting them tell their stories with their own words.
 And with no holding back.

 Alexandra Pascalidou wanted to ensure that the issue became top priority on the political agenda.
 She published the first metoo-book in the world by collecting voices of the Swedish movement from women of all ages, professions, sexual preferences and cultural backgrounds.

 In the book, authors, journalists, artists, influencers, politicians share their stories and advice on how to act if you have been victimized and how to prevent sexual harassment.